gideon-ai/gideon/How-can-I-contribute.md

 ### What exactly is Gideon?

 Gideon is an autonomous code recommendation engine that converts English speech to popular ML coding patterns.
+You explain your problem/need in English, Gideon generates Python code that fulfils the requirement.

 ### What is the vision?

 Gideon's vision is to be a coding assistant that lets people turn ideas into enterprise-grade products using the best coding practices.
+With the help of the open-source community, the plan is to expand the coding patterns beyond ML to front-end web development, mobile application development and backend setup.

 ## How Can I Contribute?

 ### Conversations with Gideon

-Imagine you are speaking with a coding assitant that can help you build anything you want.
+Imagine you are speaking with a coding assistant that can help you build anything you want.
 How are you going to start the conversation?

+Gideon needs sample conversations to get trained.
+If you are a Product Manager or a Data Scientist who wishes to build an AI Product from scratch, think of how the conversation with Gideon might end up.

 What kind of ML functionality do you want to build?
 Is it building a Transformer model?
 Is it visualizing a continuous variable?